EmuDeck/emudeck.github.io/docs/emulators/steamos/yuzu.md

 **Preface:** Do not keep your DLC or update files in the `Emulation/roms/switch` folder.
 Steam ROM Manager will parse your updates and DLC and create broken shortcuts.
 After installing your DLC or updates, you can discard them or save them for Ryujinx.

 Ryujinx expects your DLC and update files to stay permanently in a folder, either in a folder of your choice, or in `Emulation/storage/ryujinx/patchesAndDlc`.
-For further detail, read: https://github.com/dragoonDorise/EmuDeck/wiki/ryujinx#how-to-manage-dlc-and-updates.
+For further detail, read: [Ryujinx: How to Manage DLC and Updates](../steamos/ryujinx.md#how-to-manage-dlc-and-updates).

 DLC and Updates are installed directly through the Yuzu menu.